 - 2.6 [RESERVED] - 2.7 (G-4) INFILL GROWTH SECTOR - 2.7.1 The Infill Growth Sector shall be assigned to areas already developed.
-Such areas may include conventional suburban developments, greyfield and brownfield sites, and historic urban areas. - 2.8 (SD) SPECIAL DISTRICTS - 2.8.1 Special District designations shall be assigned to areas that, by their intrinsic size, Function, or Configuration, cannot conform to the requirements of a CLD or a TND as set forth in Article 3. - 2.8.2 Conditions of development for Districts shall be determined in public hearings of the Planning Commission and City Commission and recorded on Table 16.
+Such areas may include conventional suburban developments, greyfield and brownfield sites, and historic urban areas. - 2.8 (SD) SPECIAL DISTRICTS - 2.8.1 Special District designations shall be assigned to areas that, by their intrinsic size, Function, or Configuration, cannot conform to the requirements of a CLD or a TND as set forth in Article 3. - 2.8.2 Conditions of development for Districts shall be reviewed by the CRC who shall forward a recommendation to the City Commission for final approval and recorded on Table 16.
 Alternatively, the provisions of the Land Development Code shall remain applicable to Special Districts.

 - 3.1.1 Once Greenfield land has been rezoned as a SmartCode District, this Code shall be the exclusive and mandatory zoning regulation for land within that SmartCode District.
 Whenever utilized, the provisions of this Code shall be applied in their entirety, subject to the requirements of Section 1.3.2 - 3.1.2 Incentives for the use of this Code are listed in Section 1.6.
-Development in the "SmartCode Districts" shall be eligible for Section 1.6 incentives. - 3.1.3 The Planning Commission will review the Article 3 applications and recommend approval, approval with modifications or conditions, or recommend disapproval of the applications to the City Commission. - 3.1.4 New Community Plans should respond to the existing conditions of the site, adjacent developments, connecting Thoroughfares, and natural features. - 3.1.5 New Community Plans shall be structured as at least one partial or entire Standard or Long Pedestrian Sheds as specified in Section 3.3. - 3.1.6 New Community Plans shall allocate the Transect Zones as specified in Table 14. - 3.1.7 New Community Plans shall classify land within the project but outside the Standard or Long Pedestrian Sheds as either Natural Zones (T1), Rural Zones (T2), Sub-Urban Zones (T3) or as Civic Space (CS). - 3.1.8 New Community Plans shall lay out the Thoroughfare network according to the provisions of Section 3.4 and Table 3. - 3.1.9 New Community Plans shall allocate the Civic Functions according to Section 3.5 - 3.1.10 New Community Plans shall be detailed with the Special Requirements described in Section 3.6.
+Development in the "SmartCode Districts" shall be eligible for Section 1.6 incentives. - 3.1.3 New Community Plans submitted in accordance with the provisions of this Code shall be approved administratively by the CRC. - 3.1.4 New Community Plans should respond to the existing conditions of the site, adjacent developments, connecting Thoroughfares, and natural features. - 3.1.5 New Community Plans shall be structured as at least one partial or entire Standard or Long Pedestrian Sheds as specified in Section 3.3. - 3.1.6 New Community Plans shall allocate the Transect Zones as specified in Table 14. - 3.1.7 New Community Plans shall classify land within the project but outside the Standard or Long Pedestrian Sheds as either Natural Zones (T1), Rural Zones (T2), Sub-Urban Zones (T3) or as Civic Space (CS). - 3.1.8 New Community Plans shall lay out the Thoroughfare network according to the provisions of Section 3.4 and Table 3. - 3.1.9 New Community Plans shall allocate the Civic Functions according to Section 3.5. - 3.1.10 New Community Plans shall be detailed with the Special Requirements described in Section 3.6.